-Judy is working on some cues for "Rising Voices", a Florentine/Hott Production in association with The Language Conservancy.
+Judy created a few cues for "Rising Voices", a Florentine/Hott Production in association with The Language Conservancy.
 The project is funded by Vision Makers Media with major sponsorship provided by the Corporation for Public Broadcasting, The National Endowment for the Humanities, The Administration for Native Americans, The Dakota Indian Foundation, the South Dakota Humanities Council, and the North Dakota Humanities Council.
 The project presents the present-day reality that Lakota, along with hundreds of other languages worldwide, is endangered; within a generation it could disappear.
 The film will examine not only the roots of this crisis, but also the efforts of those who now struggle to save that language -- the Native Americans and non-natives engaged in the very hard work of language revitalization.
 The project includes a one-hour broadcast film for PBS, a series of short films by Lakota filmmakers, and a project website hosting video podcasts, an interactive map, a selective visual/musical dictionary, an annotated Lakota playlist, a Lakota Wiki and classroom toolkit study guide.

 Judy has begun work on music for "Peter and John", a film directed by Jay Craven, Kingdom County Productions.
 Based on a screenplay adapted from the Maupassant novel, the film stars 2014 Golden Globe winner Jacqueline Bisset (Day for Night, Bulllitt), Emmy winner and Tony nominee Gordon Clapp (NYPD Blue, Glengarry Glen Ross), Christian Coulson (Harry Potter: Chamber of Secrets, The Hours), Shane Patrick Kearns (Blue Collar Boys) and Diane Guerrero (Orange is the New Black).
 Anticipated release: Summer 2015